snjo/Firespitter/For release/Firespitter/readme.txt

 Installation:
+Check out Scott Manleys video on installing mods http://www.youtube.com/watch?v=1_0PNkIyHrU Unzip the contents of the zip file directly to the KSP GameData folder, so the Firespitter folder ends up in the GameData catalog.
+For example: c:\games\KSP_win\GameData\Firespitter.
+If you are on a mac, take care when overwriting a folder, as it might default to wiping the target folder of other content.
-Check out Scott Manleys video on installing mods http://www.youtube.com/watch?v=1_0PNkIyHrU Make sure you put the Firespitter files in the GameData folder the way it is presented in the zip file.
+Make sure you put the Firespitter files in the GameData folder the way it is presented in the zip file.
 This mod relies on many assets that have to be in the right folder, like sounds and textures.
 If you get creative with the file and folder names, stuff will break!

+Plugin source code avialable at https://github.com/snjo/Firespitter

 Troubleshooting:
 Q: I have no engine sounds, but the propellers spin